shred/kaminari/README.md

 - `watchdogThreshold`: Watchdog threshold, between 0 and 10, see AS3935 datasheet.
 Higher numbers give better robustness against disturber signals, but a lower lightning detection rate.
 - `minimumNumberOfLightning`: Minimum number of lightnings until a lightning detected event is triggered.
 Only 1, 5, 9, and 16 are permitted, other values will be ignored.
 - `spikeRejection`: Spike rejection, between 0 and 11, see AS3935 datasheet.
 Higher numbers give better robustness against disturber signals, but a lower lightning detection rate.
+- `upperDisturberThreshold`: Upper disturber per minute threshold.
+If exceeded, and auto watchdog mode is enabled, the watchdog threshold is raised.
+Must be positive and higher than `lowerDisturberThreshold`.
+- `lowerDisturberThreshold`: Lower disturber per minute threshold.
+If exceeded, and auto watchdog mode is enabled, the watchdog threshold is reduced.
+Must be positive and lower than `upperDisturberThreshold`.
+- `autoWatchdogMode`: If enabled, Kaminari automatically controls the watchdog threshold depending on the number of disturber events per minute.
 - `statusLed`: Change the status LED operation.
 - `blueBrightness`: Maximum brightness of the blue LED indicating the noise floor level, between 0 and 255.
 0 turns the constant blue light off, while lightnings and system states are still indicated.